Udehlee/alert-Me/readme.md

 ```
 The sever is listening on http://localhost:8000

-The rabbitMQ will be listening http://localhost:15672, login as
+The rabbitMQ will be listening http://localhost:15672, login as:

  ```sh
 name: guest
 password: guest